mikgeo2012/Budget-Tracker/README.md

 # Budget-Tracker

+## Goal

-Keep a google sheets budget up-to-date
+Create an application which keeps a budget created in google sheets up-to-date with daily transactions.

+Utilizes the Mint API and Sheets API